By Julie Wright —President

 I’ve been thinking about our agency culture and the importance of our values, like contagious passion, because we added a new team member a few months ago.
 During the interview process and since joining the team, she has made it clear that she has a passion for communications, for her clients and for the work we do at (W)right On Communications.

 Her client partners have quickly taken to her because they can see, and more importantly feel, that she cares about their organizations and achieving results for them.
 Her fast start has been remarkable but no accident.
 She brought the passion and infected others with it.
-(Hat tip to you, Sandra, for being a great example of our agency values!)

 Think about the last time you were in a meeting where someone renewed your enthusiasm for a project or won you over to their vision or idea.
 I guarantee you that their contagious enthusiasm played a big part, and you probably applied yourself to the task with more gusto because you were inspired by it.